bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 ## Help Verify BootstrapVue and Bootstrap v5 Parity

+Evaluating parity is a another great way to contribute to this project, especially if you're not quite ready to dive into the code.

 As we close in on a v1 of bootstrap-vue-next, we would like to verify our feature parity with both [boostrap-vue](https://bootstrap-vue.org/) and [Boottrap v5](https://getbootstrap.com/).